 I agree with Dowden that the centre cannot hold.
 Sustained partial attention has certainly had an impact on me, and I can’t even imagine the difficulties of workers who aren’t self-employed, and feel like they can’t make their feelings known to their bosses.
 It’s time to fight back against the pernicious smartphone, and strike a blow for true productivity – and true downtime!

 My new neighbors are shy and elusive.
 I don’t see them all the time and when I do see them, it’s usually first thing in the morning.
 I was so excited to see them when I first saw them, that I ran over to saw Hi, but they ran, no galloped away.
-Lately I’ve been more respectful of their More good news on coffeereticence and have gotten to know them better: I discovered that one of the neighbors is probably a single mom because she was feeding her child out in the open in their backyard…I took a picture of mom and baby and this time she didn’t care….One time they were talking so loudly among each other that my husband heard them mooing in the shower.
+Lately I’ve been more respectful of their reticence and have gotten to know them better: I discovered that one of the neighbors is probably a single mom because she was feeding her child out in the open in their backyard…I took a picture of mom and baby and this time she didn’t care….One time they were talking so loudly among each other that my husband heard them mooing in the shower.
 Yes, my neighbors are cows, nature’s methane producers!

 Methane finds a Home in Used Coffee Grounds, or: Is there Anything a Good Cuppa Can’t Do?